 - Capital (defined by Kelso as anything non-human contributing the production of marketable goods and services, including tools, machines, land, structures, system improvements, and patents).

 Capital, in Kelsonian terms, does not merely “enhance” labor’s ability to produce economic goods.
-(It wasn’t Bill Gates’ labor that accounted for the increase in his wealth in one year’s time from $50 billion to $90 billion; his capital would have kept producing even if Bill Gates were in a coma.)
-According to Kelso, capital (increasingly the source of economic growth) should increasingly become the source of added property incomes for every person.
+In other words, it wasn’t Bill Gates’ labor that accounted for the increase in his wealth in one year’s time from $50 billion to $90 billion; his capital would have kept producing and generating an income even if Bill Gates were in a coma.
+According to Kelso, capital is increasingly becoming the more significant input and source of economic growth.
+Thus, its ownership should increasingly become, as a private property right, the source of added incomes for every person.